Engee documentation

 xxdcdemofigures_05.png

-To better suppress perturbations, we use a cost function that "penalises" large integral error.
+To better suppress disturbances, we use the cost function, which "punishes" a large integral error.
 For example,

 where